Sandman-Ren/biaori-vocab/docs/design/THEME_IMPLEMENTATION_COMPLETE.md

 ## 🎉 Implementation Complete!

 The Biaori Vocab website now features a **comprehensive, production-ready theme system** with seamless light/dark mode support.
-All phases have been successfully implemented and tested.
+All phases have been successfully implemented, tested, and cleaned up.

 ---